hexutils/HexUtils/README.md

 # HexUtils

+HexUtils is a coherent framework assembled by the Higgs group at Johns Hopkins University, comprised of mostly Python-based tools which are actively maintained for use in our research and designed to be compatible with the CJLST framework for H → ZZ → 4l.

+The wiki pages in this repository are meant to orient new users as well as provide detailed instructions for use of these tools in physics analyses.

+Keep in mind that this framework can be modified to run over any kind of ROOT TTrees, but is intended for OOTB use on trees produced by the CJLST framework.
+(Please contact one of the members of our group for more information about modification.)
+Also note that while HexUtils is maintained by the Higgs group at JHU, it is entirely independent from JHUGen which is our model-independent generator of new resonances that produces LHE files of simulated events.

 ## Installing the framework

 Follow these instructions if you are installing these tools on **LXPLUS** or a similar service which has CMSSW releases available.
 Otherwise, read on.